DieterReuter/win7-printing-sandbox/README.md

 # win7-printing-sandbox

-An instand Windows 7 VM for use as a printing sandbox.
+An instant Windows 7 VM for use as a printing sandbox.

 # Installation